 We took a taxi to Ubud, a city one hour away from Denpasar, to check it out for a possible living area.
 We saw Pura Dalem Agung Padangtegal, the Temple of Death.
+YIKES!
 It was a rainy day and a powerful downpour all afternoon.
 This temple was amazing.

 Pura Dalem Agung Padangtegal, the Temple of Death, is located in the Sacred Monkey Forest Sanctuary in the southwest part of Ubud in central Bali.
 It is used for worshipping the God Hyang Widhi, the personification of Shiva.
 This is one of the three temples in the Monkey Forest.